Worries over wind farms cloud condor repopulation program

 Sixty-six of those have been released along Patagonia’s Atlantic coast, where the bird was nowhere to be seen at the turn of the century even though Charles Darwin had written in the early 1800s about the presence of the large birds in the region.

-The Andean condor has now made a comeback, and for many locals that has has a spiritual resonance.
+The Andean condor has now made a comeback, and for many locals that has a spiritual resonance.

 “The condor flies very high, so our elders used to say that the condor could take a message to those who are no longer here,” said Doris Canumil, 59, a Mapuche who took part in the ceremonies for the liberation of the condors.